Skip to content

 This section covered:

-• gs branch submit creates or updates a PR for the current branch.
+• gs branch submit creates or updates a CR for the current branch.

-• gs stack submit creates or updates PRs for the entire stack.
+• gs stack submit creates or updates CRs for the entire stack.

 • gs repo sync syncs the stack with the trunk branch, deletes merged branches, and rebases the remaining branches.